SkillsUnion/tamkeen-cloud/__software-development/what-is-sd.md

 5. **Game Development**: This focuses on creating video games for consoles, mobile devices, and PCs.
 Commonly used tools include Unity and Unreal Engine, while programming languages like C++ and C# are widely used.

 6. **Cloud-based Development**: Building applications that run on the cloud.
 These applications are designed to scale easily and utilize cloud infrastructure for data storage, computing, and other services.
-Cloud-based platforms like AWS, Microsoft Azure, and Google Cloud are frequently used.
+Cloud-based platforms like AWS are frequently used.

 ---